Skip to content

 Prerequisites

-• The container to be tracked must be published to a public registry; eg Docker Hub, GitHub Container Registry.
+• To track a container, it must be published to a public registry; eg Docker Hub, GitHub Container Registry.

 Note: This guide will use the hello-world docker image.